Joseph-Mutua/book-assignment/README.md

 ## Project Structure

-Below is a wireframe of the project structure, showcasing the files and folders:
+Below is a wireframe of the frontend project structure, showcasing the files and folders:

 ```
 frontend/